Stanislava101/SpringWebApplication/README.md

 # SpringWebApplication
- Ecommerce web application developed using Spring Boot
+ Ecommerce web application which has 2 roles administrator and sales representative.Developed using Spring Boot, Liquibase & H2 Database.